-This program is timed for when the moon is absent from the sky; we can enjoy the night sky in a truly dark-sky environment and see deep-sky objects such as binary stars, globular star clusters, open clusters, various nebulae, and other galaxies.
+This program is timed for when the moon is absent from the sky; we can enjoy the night sky in a truly dark environment.
+A power point presentation gives understanding of deep-sky objects such as binary stars, globular star clusters, open clusters, various nebulae, and other galaxies.

 The Hwy 151 Entry Gate will open for check-in during the times stated below.
-Guests will proceed to the Amphitheatre for the first part of the program, an introductory talk including topics such as how the ancient people who periodically inhabited the site used the unique landscape of the Chimney Rock area to view the sky, and what special astronomical events they might have seen.
+Guests will proceed to the Amphitheatre for the program, including topics such as the ancient people’s lifestyle, how they used the unique landscape of the Chimney Rock area to view the sky, and what special astronomical events they might have seen.

 Guests must enter through the Hwy 151 entry gate during the check-in period stated below; the gate will be locked at the end of that time.